-The Council will be working assiduously to ensure opportunities are identified, infrastructure investment is correctly aligned, and support provided to SME’s that can add value to the Shoalwater Bay Training Area (SWBTA), to not only strengthen business in our region, but also be a hub for more employment and skill development.
+The Council will be working assiduously to ensure opportunities are identified, infrastructure investment is correctly aligned, and support provided to small and medium size enterprises that can add value to the Shoalwater Bay Training Area (SWBTA), to not only strengthen business in our region, but also be a hub for more employment and skill development.

-The Rockhampton Region, and wider Central Queensland, economy has the capacity to replace Townsville as the largest regional supplier source, while also offering good value for money outcomes.
+The Rockhampton region and the wider Central Queensland economy has the capacity to replace Townsville as the largest regional supplier source, while also offering good value for money outcomes.

 The Rockhampton region greatly benefits already from significant local procurement associated with activities at the SWBTA.
 As activity increases, the Rockhampton region is seeking to be formalised as the Procurement Hub for the SAF under the new Australia-Singapore Comprehensive Strategic Partnership agreement.

 The ASMTI is an opportunity for Australia to build Defence capability through enhancing and improving training capacity whilst providing strong and enduring economic benefits to Central and North Queensland.
 Click here for further details.